 The answer depends on your institution, department, and academic press.

 First, you need to clarify exactly what is required for tenure.
 A published book you can hold in your hand?
 A book “in press” (i.e. you have received proofs)?
-A book contract?
+A book contract based on a proposal alone?
+A book contract for the whole manuscript?

 These are all very different things.

 Remember, too, that at most research-intensive institutions, your dossier will actually be submitted to external reviewers the summer after your 5th year (on a 6-year tenure clock).
-So, if you need a book out (in hand) by that point (end of year 5), then you probably need to submit proposals in year 3, at the latest.
+So, if you need a book out (in hand) by that point (end of year 5), then you probably need to submit proposals in year 3.
 Depending on press speed and whether your manuscript is accepted, however, even this might not be enough time.

 Is it OK that my book’s structure is similar to my dissertation’s?